Aaron Estrada

-Aaron S. Estrada (born February 3, 2001) is an American professional basketball player for Filou Oostende of Belgian BNXT League and the Champions League.
+Aaron S. Estrada (born February 3, 2001) is an American professional basketball player for Boulazac of the LNB Élite.
 He played college basketball for the Saint Peter's Peacocks, Oregon Ducks, Hofstra Pride and Alabama Crimson Tide.
 He is a two-time Coastal Athletic Association Player of the Year (2022, 2023).

 High school career

 Estrada attended Woodbury Junior-Senior High School.
 As a junior, he averaged 21.5 points, seven rebounds, and six assists per game.
 Estrada scored 23 points and made the game-winning foul shots as the Thundering Herd beat Cresskill High School 60–58 to capture their first Group 1 state title.
 He transferred to St. Benedict's Prep for his senior year.
 Estrada was featured in a documentary series called Benedict Men, on the streaming platform Quibi.
 In July 2019, Estrada committed to playing college basketball for Saint Peter's, choosing the Peacocks over East Carolina, Robert Morris, and Wagner.